aayush24/TinDog/README.md

 # TinDog
-Sample Site to learn bootstrap
+Sample Site to learn bootstrap, The site works for all breakpoints(iPhone, iPad, etc)